Updated: Apr 10

 Artiste - professional performer eg singer or dancer

 I think the confusion has been with the commonly used modern version of the word ‘arts’, meaning all theatre and creative arts but this is not correct English.
-(Not that I am an academic as you can probably tell by this post but thought it was interesting that officials can get it wrong too).
+(Not that I am an academic as you can probably tell by this post but got advised to correct it from a professional wordsmith, author and journalist ...
 Look out for the correct and incorrect spellings.

 That's it for now, keep up your fabulous input into our dance industry.
 You are needed!